rodrigoperozzo/flutter_flappysnakedino/README.md

 # Flutter FlappySnakeDino

-The idea is to code three classic games in one full application: Flappy Bird, Snake and Chrome Dino.
+The idea was to code three classic games in one full application: Flappy Bird, Snake and Chrome Dino.

+Currently, there's only Flappy Bird, but I am satisfied for now.
+I've learned what I could from this.

 This is a follow up project on one of the first full app tutorials I did when starting Flutter.

 ## Resources